aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsm-to-xltm/_index.md

 ---
 title: Java XLSM to XLTM - XLSM to XLTM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSM to XLTM in Java.
-Java Convert XLSM to XLTM saveformat.
-Java XLSM to XLTM format.
-Save XLSM to XLTM Java.
+Convert XLSM to XLTM quickly and easily with Aspose.Cells.
+Java XLSM to XLTM.
+Java Save XLSM to XLTM.
+Save XLSM as XLTM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSM to XLTM in Java., Java XLSM to XLTM saveformat., XLSM to XLTM Java., Java Convert XLSM to XLTM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSM to XLTM in Java., Save XLSM to XLTM using Java., Java XLSM to XLTM saveformat., XLSM to XLTM Converter., Java Save XLSM as XLTM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}